pranayyb/DateHer/README.md

 ## Features

 - **Chat Interaction**: Engages users in conversation, asks questions, and provides responses based on predefined intents.
+Fisrt it will ask some questions to set the parameters and then you can ask the chatbot questions related to relationship and stuffs.
 - **Compatibility Scoring**: Computes compatibility scores between users based on their interaction history and profile attributes.
 - **Matchmaking**: Finds potential matches based on user preferences and profile data.
 - **Emotion Prediction**: Predicts the emotional tone of a given text using a pre-trained model.